 The students and faculty of Bowdoin College belong to a community of scholars dedicated to the principles of free inquiry and free expression.
 The College is also a community of men and women whose pursuit of knowledge and whose social relations should rest upon the ethical foundations of a free and humane society: tolerance, honesty and civility.
 An institution of higher learning, devoted in large part to the examination of human values, can realize its goals only when each of its members recognizes the dignity and worth of every other member, and when the community as a whole is willing to declare intolerable any act or statement that constitutes or results in the harassment or intimidation of another human being.
-Every student and faculty member at Bowdoin must maintain toward every other student and faculty member an unqualified respect for those rights that transcend differences of race, sex, or any other distinctions irrelevant to human dignity.
+Every student and faculty member an unqualified respect for those rights that transcend differences of race, sex, or any other distinctions irrelevant to human dignity.
 When violations of those rights occur, Bowdoin will assume its responsibility to protect the members of the college community from discrimination and intimidation.

 IV.
-Policies and Procedures Governing Appointment, Reappointment, Promotion, Tenure, and Faculty Evaluation9
+Policies and Procedures Governing Appointment, Reappointment, Promotion, Tenure, and Faculty Evaluation10